-Podium presentations will be limited to ten minutes followed by eight minutes discussion from the floor.
+Podium presentations will be limited to eight minutes followed by five minutes discussion from the floor.
 All audiovisual aids must be formatted in PowerPoint and delivered to the Speaker Ready Room in the Registration area on-site at least 2 hours prior to the scheduled presentation.
-Presentations must be on CD-ROM or flash drive (USB memory stick); individual laptops are not permitted.
-A manuscript must be submitted to the Archives of Surgery for consideration for publication.
-The Archives of Surgery will only accept electronic submissions.
-Details regarding the manuscript submission process may be found on the Archives of Surgery website, http://archsurg.ama-assn.org/ifora_current.dtl.
+Presentations must be on a flash drive; individual laptops are not permitted.
+A manuscript must be submitted by August 20, 2017 (two weeks prior to the Annual Meeting) to the NESS Publications Committee, which will provide suggestions for revision; the manuscript must then be submitted by October 10, 2017 (within four weeks after the Annual Meeting) to the Journal of the American College of Surgeons (JACS) for consideration for publication.
+JACS will only accept electronic submissions.
+Details regarding the manuscript submission process may be found on the JACS website, www.journalacs.org, under the "For Authors" tab.